bmisljen/interviews/README.md

     7. Double Linked List <br />
     8. Objects and Polymorphism

-To run the project, first download and install Codelite: https://downloads.codelite.org/ (Make sure to set up a C/C++ compiler for Codelite)

-Then clone the repo into a new directory and in Codelite go to: File->Open->OpenWorkspace to open the projects.workspace file
+To run the project clone the repo into a new directory.

-After that, in Codelite go to: Build->Build and Run Project

-A command windows will pop up with a menu to select which excercise to run
+Prerequisite: Check and make sure g++ is installed: g++ --version If not install (Ubuntu): sudo apt install build-essential

+Then run:
+1. From the project root, go to the src/ directory: cd src
+2. Make the project: make
+3. Run the project: ./questions